Mtech-Assignment/digital-collectible-exchange/Digital-Collectibles-Exchange/README.md

 ## How to Setup in your local enviroment :-

-### Frontend
+### Frontend (NPM Should be installed as a prerequisite)

-    1. cd frontend
+    1. cd Digital-Collectibles-Exchange/frontend
-    2. yarn
+    2. npm install
-    3. yarn run dev
+    3. npm run dev

 ## Technologies/Frameworks Used :-